 Because being in nature provides opportunities for physical activities like hiking, biking and snowshoeing.
 Physical activity is related to numerous health benefits, including improved cardiovascular health, strengthening bones and muscles and reducing the risk of chronic diseases such as diabetes and cancer.

-Because being in nature can increase creative thinking and problem-solving abilities.
-Being in nature can help to stimulate the brain and increase creativity.
+Because being in nature can increase creative thinking and problem-solving abilities; it can also help to stimulate the brain and increase creativity.
 A study published in the Creativity Research Journal found that people who spent time in a natural setting performed better on a creativity task than those in an urban environment.

 Because when we are in nature, we are away from many of the things that trigger and distract us.
 We can more easily focus on our sensations and thus be mindful.

 But beware, not all time spent in nature is the same.
-Research has found that when distracted by technology such as smartphones or music, we do not reap the same benefits.
+Research has found that we do not reap the same benefits when distracted by technology such as smartphones or music.